 Spiritual traditions throughout history have appeared as quickly as they have faded into oblivion.
 While most religions preach that their teachings have been around since the beginning of time, it is only a few ancient faiths that have stood the test of time.
 Today, a few of the oldest religions in the world are still in practice.
 Some of the major cultural traditions of Europe, the Middle East, India, and China have been independent over extended periods of time.
 Due to this, no single history of the study of religion exists.

-What Is The Oldest Religion In The World?
+What Are The Oldest Religions In The World?

 What’s important to understand is that tracing the origin and emergence of religion can vary dramatically depending on the point of reference.
 Most of what we know about the oldest religions of the world today are based on suppositions, archaeological records, and other sources that are subject to debate.
 It is natural to be curious about the inception of religion as we know it, as well as which religions have shaped the human experience into what it is today.
 We’ve listed some of the oldest religions in the world based on common scholarly beliefs.
 Each faith has its own outlook on the human condition and each one has different practices.
 Judaism, Christianity, and Islam are monotheistic.
 Hinduism provides space for the worship of numerous, powerful gods and goddesses.
 Buddhism and Daoism also permit the existence of multiple divine beings in various incarnations.

-Here Are 8 Of The Oldest Religions Of The World
+Here’s A List Of Oldest Religions In The World

 Archaeologists have also discovered bull and cow motifs, considered sacred animals in Hinduism, dating back to around 7,000 BCE.
 This was during a time when an ancient civilization inhabited the area near the Indus River.
 It is speculated that the caste system existed even then.
 Millions of people around the world continue to practice the teachings of Hinduism, largely concentrated in India and the countries that surround it.